 |Arkansas||$50||The cost to register for an Arkansas sales tax permit is currently $50.|

 Licenses are valid for a two-year period and expire at the end of each odd-numbered year.
-All active Colorado sales tax licenses will expire December 31, 2021, and will need to be renewed.
+All active Colorado sales tax licenses expire on December 31 of odd-numbered years (the next expiration date is December 31, 2023) and will need to be renewed.

 |Hawaii||$20||The cost to register for a Hawaii general excise tax (GET) license is currently $20.|